Skip to content

 Delivering treatment to a group of people together is a commonplace practice in mental health and justice-involved settings.
 Both efficient […]

-CBT Questions and Answers with Dr. Judith Beck: Beliefs About Rumination
+CBT and Rumination: Q&A with Dr. Judith Beck

 Dr. Judith Beck responds to a question from our audience about how to approach a client that has an unhelpful belief about rumination.